OrdnanceSurvey/GeoDataViz-Toolkit/Basemaps/README.md

 Often referred to as a contextual or backdrop map, a basemap contains reference information used to both orient the map and add context to any data that is overlaid.
 Basemaps come in a variety of types, styles, and scales, from full detail to understated ‘background’ styles.

-_This repository contains the colour values for the OS range of basemap styles and some information regarding the use of them._
+_This repository contains the colour values for the OS range of basemap styles and some information regarding the use of them.
+Use these colours to style up your own vector data._

 ## The OS range of basemap styles